 Taka moved from Japan to California over four years ago to be able to ride as much as possible with the other Temecula riders.
-He is training with Jeremy "Twitch" Stenberg and the Dirt Bike Kids Crew.
-Despite a busy schedule - living the dream and competing in FMX events across the US - Higashino still finds time to return to his native Japan a few times a year to ride with the MX-Virus crew.
+He trains with Jeremy "Twitch" Stenberg and the Dirt Bike Kids Crew and despite a busy schedule - living the dream and competing in FMX events across the US - Higashino still finds time to return to his native Japan a few times a year to ride with the MX-Virus crew.

 Looking at his haircut and riding style, you can tell that Taka is a real punk rocker with no fear of going big, even when performing the most technical backflip combos.
-The Temecula resident worked more than ever to get some top results into his stats.
-A well-deserved gold metal at X-Games for his run and silver for a Best Trick showcased that the Temecula resident was on top of his game at the moment.
+The Temecula resident worked harder than ever to add some top results to his stats.
+A well-deserved gold medal at X-Games for his FMX run and a silver for Best Trick showed that the Temecula resident was on top of his game at the time.

 FMX fans can influence the riders lineup for the Red Bull X-Fighters in Madrid